DataONEorg/dataone-integration/README.txt

            of tests ("MNodeTier" tests), but theoretically can run others.

-It currently supports execution of java-based tests and plans to support running the python tests soon.
+It currently supports execution of java-based tests and plans to support running the python tests in the future.
 Except when running via Eclipse, the surefire maven plugin is used, producing xml reports with execution details.
 For web tests, the html output is produced by custom code listening in on a test run.

-See LICENSE.txt for the details of distributing this software.

 Usage:
 ------